learnk8s/learnk8s.io/src/custom-authentication/content.md

 There are various directions into which you can go from here:

-- LDAP authentication is just one of many authentication methods taht you can integrate with Kubernetes.
+- LDAP authentication is just one of many authentication methods that you can integrate with Kubernetes.
 You can use the [Webhook Token](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#webhook-token-authentication) authentication plugin to integrate literally every authentication technology.
-- In that case, you need to implement a different customised _webhook token authentication service_ that verifies teh tokens in some other way — for example, by connecting to a different type of user management system.
+- In that case, you need to implement a different customised _webhook token authentication service_ that verifies the tokens in some other way — for example, by connecting to a different type of user management system.
-- Alternatively to the Webhook Token authentication plugin, you can use the [Authenticating Proxy](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#authenticating-proxy) authentication plugin which also allows to integrate any desired authentication technology.
+- Alternatively to the Webhook Token authentication plugin, you can use the [Authenticating Proxy](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#authenticating-proxy) authentication plugin which also allows integrating any desired authentication technology.
 - With the Authenticating Proxy authentication plugin, you use a proxy server in front of the Kubernetes cluster which autonomously carries out the authentication of the user requests, and, if the authentication succeeds, forwards the request along with the identity of the authenticated user to the Kubernetes API server.
-- Finally, if your desired authentication method is already implemented by any of the other existign authentication plugins ([X.509 Client Certs](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#x509-client-certs), [Static Token File](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#static-token-file), and [OpenID Connect Tokens](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens)), you can directly use these authetnication plugins without having to implement the authentication logic yourself.
+- Finally, if your desired authentication method is already implemented by any of the other existing authentication plugins ([X.509 Client Certs](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#x509-client-certs), [Static Token File](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#static-token-file), and [OpenID Connect Tokens](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens)), you can directly use these authentication plugins without having to implement the authentication logic yourself.

 Going even further, the logical next step after [_authentication_](https://kubernetes.io/docs/reference/access-authn-authz/authentication/) is [_authorisation_](https://kubernetes.io/docs/reference/access-authn-authz/authorization/).